 There are more opportunities than ever before to become a published author.
 But it’s still essential, if you want to do things right, to get your book edited properly.
-Typos, lack of continuity, factual errors and dodgy spelling will sink your book faster than the Titanic.
+Typos, lack of continuity, factual errors and dodgy spelling will sink your book faster than a North Atlantic iceberg.

 What’s more, if you’re not sure if your argument is rigorously developed and ultimately proven, then all your hard work could go straight down the drain.
 Whether your manuscript needs a read through and light correction or more remedial work, you’ll want to make sure its quality reflects all the effort you’ve put into it – and is worthy of all the effort to come.